Final report for GW19-196

 Landsat 8 NDVI values show patterns of shrub cover but do not provide insight into the biophysical/ecological variables that determine cover site potential.
-A total of 31 independent variables pertaining to seasonal and annual mean precipitation (PPT) and temperature (T), topography, soil characteristics, and ecological site were used in a stepwise regression, Support Vector Machine (SVM), and Random Forest (RF) modeling procedures for determining 1) the best/most accurate variables governing woody cover potential; 2) the relative importance of the 31 biophysical variables potentially influencing maximum woody cover; and 3) the SEEDS model best suited to represent woody plant encroachment risk.
+A total of 31 independent variables pertaining to seasonal and annual mean precipitation (PPT) and temperature (T), topography, soil characteristics, and ecological site were used in a stepwise regression, support vector machine (SVM), and random forest (RF) modeling procedures for determining 1) the best/most accurate variables governing woody cover potential; 2) the relative importance of the 31 biophysical variables potentially influencing maximum woody cover; and 3) the SEEDS/ShrubRisk model best suited to represent woody plant encroachment risk.
 A graphical comparison of the three models is shown in Fig. 7.

 Figure 7.
-Stepwise regression (A), Support Vector Machine (SVM; B), and Random Forest (C) woody cover model predictions versus 2015 Landsat NDVI-based woody cover for the Santa Rita Experimental Range.
+Stepwise regression (A), support vector machine (B), and random forest (C) woody cover model predictions versus 2015 Landsat NDVI-based woody cover for the Santa Rita Experimental Range.
 Per-pixel cross-validation (n = 45,839) was used for assessing each model’s prediction performance.
 Blue lines represent a 1:1 fit; red line is the linear regression of the actual fit.

-The stepwise regression modeling (RMSE = 5.6%, R2 = 0.457) revealed 12 variables to be the most important: aspect; depth to restrictive layer/bedrock; soil clay percent; depth to maximum clay percent; maximum 1980-2010 T; distance to the nearest wash; mean winter PPT; minimum spring and fall T and maximum spring and summer T. Although the stepwise error was relatively low (RMSE = 5.6%), the prediction utility was poor (Fig. 7A) and the temperature variable/model variability was unconstrained as reflected in a low R2 value (R2 = 0.46).
-The SVM model for woody cover improved the overall model prediction errors (Mean Absolute Error [MAE] = 4.2%; RMSE = 5.5%) and accounted for more of the variation (R2 = 0.63) compared to the stepwise regression model.
-The best modeling technique was found to be the 2015 RF with the lowest modeling errors (MAE = 3.22%; RMSE = 4.2%), best fit (R2 = 0.70), and strongest prediction utility (Fig. 7C).
-The most important biophysical variables/predictors for determining woody cover potential, as determined via Gini Index of Impurity, were elevation, % soil clay, slope aspect, fall PPT, winter PPT, slope inclination, and distance to the nearest wash (Fig. 8).
+The stepwise regression modeling (RMSE = 5.6%, R2 = 0.457) revealed 12 variables to be the most important: slope aspect; depth to restrictive layer/bedrock; soil clay content over 1-m depth; depth to maximum clay content; maximum 1980-2010 T; distance to the nearest wash; mean winter PPT; minimum spring and autumn T and maximum spring and summer T. Although the stepwise error was relatively low (RMSE = 5.6%), the prediction utility was poor (Fig. 7A), and the temperature variable/model variability was unconstrained as reflected in a low R2 (R2 = 0.46).
+The SVM model improved the overall model prediction errors (Mean Absolute Error [MAE] = 4.2%; RMSE = 5.5%) and accounted for more of variation (R2 = 0.63) compared to the stepwise regression model.
+The best modeling technique was found to be the 2015 random forest with the lowest modeling errors (MAE = 3.22%; RMSE = 4.2%), best fit (R2 = 0.70), and strongest prediction utility (Fig. 7C).
+The most important biophysical variables/predictors for determining woody cover potential, as determined via Gini Index of Impurity, were elevation, soil clay content, slope aspect, autumn PPT, winter PPT, slope inclination, and distance to the nearest wash (Fig. 8).